Aidroh/Aidroh/Editor Settings.md

 ### Editor

-- **Editor Screen** and **Project Manager Screen** > Screen With Keyboard Focus
+- **Editor Screen** and **Project Manager Screen** > Screen with Mouse Input
- 	- Sets what monitor Godot opens on, keyboard focus generally better since that's most likely my "active" monitor.
-Could also do "Screen with mouse input"
+ 	- Sets what monitor Godot opens on, generally will be more correct than default behaviour.
+Could also do "Screen With Keyboard Focus"
 - **Use Native File Dialogs** > On
  	- I find Godot's custom file explorer clunky, this lets me use the Windows default.
 Very nice
 - **Save on Focus Loss** > On